 During the three face-to-face modules, the instructors will introduce students to the essential elements of each skill that they will be learning.
-In class students will have the opportunity to discuss and practice these skills and receive feedback on your performance.
-There are no written Assignments or written Competency Evaluations during the face-to-face sessions.
+In class, students will have the opportunity to discuss and practice these skills and receive feedback on their performance.
+The Learning Exercises and Competency Evaluations are oral; there are no written Assignments or written Competency Evaluations during the face-to-face sessions.

-Instead, students will be required to demonstrate competency in the following areas: Oral Advocacy, Interviewing and Negotiation.
+Students will be required to demonstrate competency in the following areas: Interviewing, Oral Advocacy and Negotiation.

 Face-to-face modules are each one-week long.
-The first and last face-to-face modules are held in Saskatoon while the second face-to-face module is held in Regina (locations to be announced).
+For 2017-18, the first two face-to-face modules will be held in Regina with the last face-to-face module location to be decided.
 During face-to-face modules, sessions are generally scheduled from 8:30 a.m. to 4:30 p.m., Monday to Friday.
+For the day of the Learning Exercise or Competency Evaluation, students come only for the time slot their exercise/evaluation is scheduled.
 Please refer to the Bar Admissions Calendar for additional details.

 Students are required to prepare and submit original work according to the instructions provided and within established timelines.
 Assignments and Competency Evaluations will be assessed as "Competency Demonstrated" (CD) or "Competency Not Yet Demonstrated" (CNYD).
 The criteria that will be applied to assess whether competency has been demonstrated is based upon the Competency Profile.